jakobkem/UNIT/README.md

 ## Datasets
 This repository contains 2 types of datasets:
+- In datasets folder, we provide:
+    1. LIMA and LFRQA's original datasets.
-- In datasets folder, we provide LIMA and LFRQA's dataset with their probed ccp values wrt.
+    1. LIMA and LFRQA's dataset with their probed ccp values wrt.
 Llama3.1-8b and Qwen2.5-14B, uncertain claims and certain claims classified by quantile 75 is also included in these datasets.
 - In src/inference_data, we provide WildHalu (500 subset we used) and Biography datasets for evaluation.